Vyral/sandy-eagon-blog/_drafts/what-kind-of-agents-do-lenders-recommend.md

 Have you ever been curious about who our lenders use for their Realtors?

-The truth is that everyone from our lenders, our title representatives, and our inspectors see a lot of agents each day.
+The truth is that everyone from our lenders, our title representatives, and our inspectors see a lot of agents each day. &nbsp;

 Since they work so closely with so many agents, they’ve come to understand the difference between an agent who serves their clients and one who may not do so much.

 Recently, one of my lenders sent me to his colleague who was looking to buy a duplex with her husband.
-The plan was for them to live in one side while close family lived in the other.
+The plan was for them to live in one side while a close family lived in the other.

 {% include pullquote.html %}